Today's Date and Time

 Interactive monthly calendar tool.

 Beyond the date itself, the cards above show the day-of-year number (1–365 or 1–366 in a leap year), the current ISO week number, your detected IANA time zone, the current Unix timestamp, how much of the day has already elapsed, how many days remain in the year, the current calendar quarter, and whether this year is a leap year.
-The "Today in Every Format" panel renders the same date in ISO 8601, US, European, Japanese, RFC 2822 email-header and Julian Day Number formats — useful when you're copying a date into a form, filing a document, or writing code that expects a specific layout.
+The "Today in Every Format" panel renders the same date in ISO 8601, US, European, Japanese, RFC 2822 email-header and Julian Day Number formats — useful when you're copying a date into a form, filing a document, or answering searches like what is the date today in numbers or what is today's Julian date.

 Why the date looks different in different places.
 There's no single "correct" way to write a date.
 The United States writes 4/17/2026 (month first); most of Europe and Latin America writes 17/4/2026 (day first); ISO 8601 — the only international standard — writes 2026-04-17 (year first).
 For anything that will be read outside a single country, the ISO form is safest: it sorts correctly as plain text, has no day/month ambiguity, and is accepted by every modern database and programming language.
 Spreadsheets, filenames, and version-control tags all benefit from it.